tbnorth/stressland/stressland.md

  - US and Canada
  - The “5971”, 5971 watersheds delineated by Tom Hollenhorst, US and Canada.
- - Embayments and High Energy sites, not synoptic, mean of watersheds touching buffers.
+ - Embayments and High Energy sites, not synoptic
- - US land cover from an unpublished hybrid dataset by Pete Wolter

 ## GLAHF

- - 5593 watersheds, refinement of Tom's 5597, with input
+ - 5593 watersheds, refinement of Tom's 5971, with input
    from Tom.
- - US and Canada
+ - US and Canada, includes islands
- - Published land cover data

-# Mapped stress, the list
+# Mapped stress,<br/>the list

 ## GLEI-1